 In general, due dates and assessment dates are not subject to change out of fairness to your fellow students.
 That said, we understand there are rare circumstances that may require exceptions.
-Please do not email your instructors regarding these requests.
-Instead, please direct requests to the Dean of Students, Kate Biddle (kbiddle@uchicago.edu).
-Dean Biddle will make a determination and if necessary your instructor will work with you regarding an appropriate accommodation.
+Please do not email your instructors about these personal situations.
+Instead, you need to email your academic advisor regarding circumstances that may warrant an exception.
+Your advisor will then communicate with your instructor to help determine the appropriate accommodation if the situation indeed merits one.
+Importantly, any such request must be communicated sufficiently in advance of the due date to be considered.